 Boolean Data Type

-Uses the boolean type to store a boolean value which is either true or false.
+Uses the boolean type to store a boolean value that is either true or false.

 Java uses the same set of operators available in C and C++.
 These operators include: